renovatebot/renovate/docs/usage/self-hosted-experimental.md

 ## `RENOVATE_X_GITLAB_BRANCH_STATUS_CHECK_ATTEMPTS`

-If set to an positive integer, Renovate will use this as the number of attempts to check branch status before trying to add status check.
+If set to a positive integer, Renovate will use this as the number of attempts to check branch status before trying to add a status check.
 The delay between attempts is `RENOVATE_X_GITLAB_BRANCH_STATUS_DELAY` milliseconds.

-Default value: `2` (attempts results in max.
-2 seconds timeout).
+Default value: `2` (attempts results in maximum 2 seconds timeout).

 ## `RENOVATE_X_GITLAB_BRANCH_STATUS_DELAY`